 The green, rolling hills of Ireland are a characteristic feature of the country.
 Although its mountains are generally lower in elevation than those of Scotland across the Irish Sea, Ireland can still boast of housing five "furths", a Scottish term for area mountains higher than 3,000 feet.
-These are Carauntoohil, Cnoc na Peiste, Brandon, Lugnaquilla and Galtymore.
+These are Carrauntoohil, Cnoc na Peiste, Brandon, Lugnaquilla and Galtymore.
 These are also known as the "Irish Munroes."
 Other notable mountains include Baurtregaum, Mullaghcleevaun, Mangerton, Purple Mountain and Beenoskee, all with an altitude greater than 2,700 feet.

 Almost all of Ireland's highest mountains can be found in County Kerry, with the exception of Mullaghcleevaun and Lugnaquilla in County Wicklow, and Galtymore, which straddles the border between Limerick and Tipperary Counties.
-Carauntoohil and Cnoc na Piest, Ireland's two highest mountains, are part of the Macgillycuddy's Reeks mountain range.
+Carrauntoohil and Cnoc na Piest, Ireland's two highest mountains, are part of the Macgillycuddy's Reeks mountain range.
 Baurtregaum, Beenoskee and Mount Brandon are located on the Dingle Peninsula.
 Mangerton and Galtymore are the highest peaks in their respective eponymous ranges.

 Economic and Cultural Importance of Ireland's Peaks